Francisco-Rosa/Solar/README.md

 ##### Sky domes configuration dialog

-(Under development, meanwhile, insert a SunProperty object and fill in the epw path field.
+(It is under development, meanwhile, insert a SunProperty object and fill in the epw path field.
 Create a SkyDomes set; it will use the same .epw file.
-To modify a SkyDomes, use the properties window and click "Modify SkyDomes" (already selected).
+To modify a SkyDomes, use its properties window and click "Modify SkyDomes" (already selected).
 To delete SkyDomes, select them and click "Delete SkyDomes".)

 ### Documentation
 Documentation will be available as soon as possible.